 SMETANA - MA VLAST WEITBLICK SSS0084

-Czech composer Bedřich Smetana pioneered the development of a musical style which became closely identified with his country's aspirations to independence.
-Widely regarded in his homeland as the father of Czech music, he is best known internationally for his opera, The Bartered Bride, and his symphonic cycle Má vlast (‘My Country’), which portrays the history, legends and landscape of the composer's native land.
+Czech composer Bedřich Smetana’s symphonic cycle Má vlast (‘My Country’) portrays the history, legends and landscape of the composer's native land.
 This set of six symphonic poems was written between 1874 and 1879.
 Each had its own separate premiere before the first performance of the complete set took place in 1882 in Prague, under Adolf Čech.
 The Bohemian countryside and sagas are evocatively brought to life from Bohemia’s Woods and Fields, while the programmatic Moldau occupies a rightful place among the most outstanding works written in the late 19th century.
 Thanks to its popular folk melodies and brilliant orchestration, Má Vlast has never failed to arouse the enthusiasm of a wide public is indisputably one of the greatest testimonies to Czech national music.
 Smetana’s masterpiece is wonderfully played on this double-CD release by the Radio Symphonie-Orchester Wien, conducted by Lovro von Matačić.
 The orchestra is perfect in the gentle, gossamer-light orchestral passages, yet powerful and smooth when required.
 A thoroughly satisfying performance is enhanced by the quality of this recording made in 1982.

 BRITTEN – THE COMPLETE ORCHESTRAL AND INSTRUMENTAL MUSIC DECCA 478 5451